Dechrissen/SpeedrunnerBot/README.md

 4. [How to Run and Use the Bot](#how-to-run-and-use-the-bot)

 ## What Can This Bot Do?
-Speedrunner-specific functions:
 - Tell a user the world record for the game & category you are running
 - Tell a user your personal best time for the game & category you are running
 - Create a [kadgar.net](http://kadgar.net) race link with you and other speedrunners (if you are currently racing)

-General bot functions:
-- Tell a user the stream uptime
-- Tell a user how long they have been following you
-- Add/delete basic text commands via Twitch chat

 ## Bot Commands
 - `!wr` (everyone)
     - Returns the world record (time and runner) for the game & category specified in your stream title.
 Data is taken from the [speedrun.com](https://www.speedrun.com/) API in realtime.
 - `!pb` (everyone)
     - Returns your personal best (time and leaderboard standing) for the game & category specified in your stream title.
 Data is taken from the [speedrun.com](https://www.speedrun.com/) API in realtime.
+- `!leaderboard` (everyone)
+    - Creates a [speedrun.com](https://www.speedrun.com/) link to the leaderboard for the game & category specified in your stream title.
 - `!race` (everyone)
     - Creates a [kadgar.net](http://kadgar.net) link with you and your opponents' streams (if you are currently racing).
-- `!uptime` (everyone)
-    - Returns the duration the stream has been live for.
-Data is taken from the Twitch API in realtime.
-- `!followage [optional_user]` (everyone)
-    - Returns the amount of time the user has been following the channel owner.
-If the optional argument is specified, it will return the follow age for that user instead.
-Data is taken from the [newtimenow.com](http://api.newtimenow.com/) API in realtime.
-- `!add <command_name> <command_text>` (channel owner & moderators only)
-    - Adds a simple text command to the commands file.
-Command names are case sensitive.
-Commands can also be added manually to the *commands.txt* file, following the semicolon-separated format shown in the sample command.
-- `!delete <command_name>` (channel owner only)
-    - Deletes the specified command from the commands file.
-Command names are case sensitive.
-Commands can also be deleted manually from the *commands.txt* file.
 - `!commands` (everyone)
     - Returns a list of bot commands.
 - `!kill` (channel owner only)